LMNS3d/UCNS3D_DG_development/README.md

-This is a basic reference code for DG development
+This is a basic reference code for DG development based on UCNS3D.